Magnetism

 The magnetic field from one wire can be increased by wrapping the wire in many loops.
 The strength can increased again by wrapping the wire around a ferromagnetic material, like a nail.

-Electromagnets are used in most devices that produce motion from electricity: electric motors, speakers, microphones, valves, ...
+Electromagnets are used in most devices that produce motion from electricity: DC motors, stepper motors, servos, speakers, microphones, valves, ...

 They are also used in generators, MRI machines, transformers, induction heating, magnetic levitation ...

-Electromagnetic induction is the production of voltage from a conductor moving past a magnetic field.
+Electromagnetic induction is the production of electricity from wires moving through a magnetic field.

 Example: Nuclear, coal, hydroelectric, natural gas, and wind power